ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 console.log(yourName);
 ```

->This program will force you to enter a name.
-It will ask again and again until it gets something that is not an empty string.
-Applying the ! operator will convert a value to Boolean type before negating it, and all strings except "" convert to true.
-This means the loop continues going round until you provide a name that is not the empty string. -Eloquent JavaScript
+This program forces users to enter a name.
+It will repeatedly ask until given a non-empty string value.

+Check For Understanding.
+What happens if I enter the ! operator?

 ##Indenting Code
 To maximize your code's readability, indent your code.
 Use spaces or tabs to illustrate your code's internal structure.